Jimmie's Guide to handling the Common Cold, especially THE COUGH

 The Cough

-And this brings us to the subject of The Cough.
-If you're like me, the ending phase of a cold/flu is a protracted cough.
-Some coughing is productive and allows for the removal of spent cells and excess mucous.
+If you're like me, the ending phase of a cold/flu (or even the Coronavirus) might be a protracted cough.
+Some coughing is productive and allows for the removal of cellular debris and excess mucus.
 But somewhere toward the end is the dry, utterly useless, unproductive cough.
 The one for which you don't dare go out to a store without a bottle of water.
 The one which keeps you from going to sleep for several hours each night.
-This is what all the warm water and teas is for.
-You want to convert the cough.
-By "convert" i mean that you are replacing the cough with just a productive clearing of the throat.
-Any time you can succeed in this, the cough stops.

 Dextromethorphan Hydrobromide (HBr) vs Destromethorphan Polistirex:

 Dextromethorphan HBr is the standard OTC cough suppressant, and can be quite effective.
-Note that the "12 hour" Delsym is Dextromethorphan polistirex.
+Note that the "12 hour" Delsym or Robitussin products are Dextromethorphan polistirex.
 Polistirex is an "edible plastic".
 It is gradually broken down by digestive enzymes to provide the extended effect.
 Apparently, polistirex is commonly used to provide an extended release.
 Nicotine gum, for example, is nicotine polistirex.
 Thus, dextromethorphan HBr is the actual cough suppressant.
-THIS is the Destromethorphan that you want.
+THIS is the Dextromethorphan that you want.

 4 hour vs "Time Release" 12-hour:

-The two Robitussins with the Dextromethorphan HBr are 4-hour period doses.
+The standard Robitussin with the Dextromethorphan HBr is available in 4-hour period doses.
 For any of these types of compounds, the 4-hour version is MUCH PREFERRED over the extended time release version.
 This applies to antihistamines as well as cough suppressants.
 If you find that one dose does not appear to be working, you can freshen it up with another dose after 4 hours (maybe 3 if you really need it.)
 But if you have taken the 12 hour time release, you're stuck!

 The Final Stages